 Although private foundations have long been considered the gold standard of family philanthropy, DAFs offer some distinct advantages to both small and large donors.
-Primarily,

-DAFs are simple to start and run, and have grant-making as their main focus.
-Private foundations allow your client to have more control and visibility, but more work and cost are involved.
+Primarily, DAFs are simple to start and run, and have grantmaking as their main focus.
+Private foundations allow you to have more control and visibility, but more work and cost are involved.

-Donors should weigh the following factors when choosing between a private foundation and a DAF:
+You should weigh the following factors when choosing between a private foundation and a DAF:

-- ➤ Size of initial contribution.
-Opinions vary, but most experts agree that private foundations don't make economic sense for less than \$ 5 million.
-A donor can set up a DAF with as little as \$5,000. - Administration fees.
-Fees for a private foundation can range up to three and a half percent, whereas administration fees on DAFs range from 60 basis points to 80 basis points or more. iGiftFund's administrative fees are the lowest in the industry starting at 45 basis points. - ➤ Desire for control.
+Size of initial contribution.
+Opinions vary, but most experts agree that private foundations don't make economic sense for less than \$5 million.
+A donor can set up a DAF with as little as \$5,000.

+Administration fees.
+Fees for a private foundation can range up to three and a half percent, whereas administration fees on DAFs are typically less than one-half of one percent.

+Desire for control.
 A wealthy donor, particularly an entrepreneurial one, often likes the control that a private foundation offers.
-In addition, there may be opportunities for family members to work in the foundation and be paid by the foundation.
-Expenses for family meetings to do the foundation governance and grant making can be covered.
+In addition, there may be opportunities for family members to work in the foundation and to be paid by the foundation.
+Expenses for family meetings to do the foundation governance and grantmaking can be covered.
 Attorneys, CPAs, and investment brokers all can be handpicked.
-A key question, however, is how will the foundation run after the initial donor is gone? - Visibility.
+However, a key question is how will the foundation run after the initial donor is gone?

+Visibility.
 All private foundations are public record.
-In contrast, DAFs are totally private. - Tolerance for complexity.
-If a family cannot deal with the tax, legal, compliance, and financial matters required of a private foundation, a DAF makes more sense. - Functionality of the family.
-How well does the family function in terms of its decision-making capabilities?
+In contrast, DAFs are totally private.

+Tolerance for complexity.
+If a family cannot deal with the tax, legal, compliance, and financial matters required of a private foundation, a DAF makes more sense.

+Functionality of the family.
+How well does the family function in terms of its decision- making capabilities?
 If the family is not strong in this area, grant making may be all the family can handle and a DAF may make more sense than a private foundation.